tranhelen/tranhelen/_drafts/2017-01-02-breakitdown.md

 2. **Type of information**: Read (restaurant, menu, prices, item description), Write (cuisine, food options, payment)
 3. **In What Order**: cuisine, restaurant, menu, item description, price, food options, payment OR payment, cuisine, restaurant, menu, item description, price, food options

-These three questions set up a strong baseline for what the user flows should look like.
+These three questions set up a strong hypothesis for what the user flows should look like.

 ### Developing career goals

 Once a job turns into a career, one of a manager's core responsibilities is to ensure that their reports are happy with the trajectory of their career.
-It doesn't have to be daunting.
+Look at education as a system.

-Identify the components of the specialization.
+Identify the components of the idealized knowledge base.
 Find educational courses to teach theory and opportunities to practice application.
-Add frequent checkpoints to course correct if necessary (1-on-1s or quarterly).
-Do deep-dives twice a year to ensure that they are still on track and congratulate them on their success.
+Add frequent checkpoints to course correct to avoid overall system malfunctions.
+Do deep-dives twice a year just in case the checkpoints don't catch everything.

 ### Managing efficient teams

 Companies typically start with a small group of people.
 At the beginning, every person will have a specific job.
 They will all be _building the thing._ As the organization grows, another layer is required to help manage the people _building the thing._ This continues perpetually, until the majority of the people are _not building the thing._

-To help manage the complexities of this system, _break down_ the size of teams, eliminate dependencies, encourage ownership, and provide the power of decision-making to each team member.
+To help manage the complexities of _this_ system, _break down_ the size of teams, eliminate dependencies, encourage ownership, and give the power of decision-making to each team member.

 ## The rules of dismantling